 In short, it seems that there has been a trend towards the dropping of -ed over time, or even skipping that stage entirely.

 US English seems to be ahead of English in this process.
 This trend is predictable, so perhaps predictive, and there is no reason to not expected it to continue over time.[verb]-ed [noun] → [verb] noun

 The interesting thing about this change is that it seems to behave like an [[eggcorn]].
 A simple meaningful two-word combination mutates into a form that sounds similar, but pedantically looking at it with the corrupted word in place, seems to make no sense, or even be gramatically unsound.
 You can't make lightning out of grease, so grease lightning is superficially completely meaningless, whereas greased lightning clearly refers to the application of a lubricant to something that's already known for its speed to imply something of extreme rapidity.

-(I should enroll a linguist to fill this section out a bit, I know.)
-The -ed past tense, and related forms, have several curious properties that may help explain some of the fluidity of the form, both as written and as spoken.
+The words ending -ed found in such constructs may have any number of curious properties that could help explain some of the fluidity of the form, both as written and as spoken.